YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Stream Sequence Number
 +++++++++++++++++++++++++++++

-The receiver of a SI replication stream has both transactions that it receives via replication as well as transactions that it computes locally from business logic.
+The receiver of an SI replication stream has transactions that it receives via replication as well as transactions that it computes locally from business logic.
 As discussed earlier, while journal sequence numbers can uniquely identify a series of database updates, they cannot identify the source of those updates.
 Therefore, we have the concept of a stream sequence number.

 On an originating primary instance that is not the recipient of an SI replication stream, the journal sequence number and the stream sequence number are the same.

 On a primary instance that is the recipient of an SI replication stream, the journal sequence numbers uniquely identify and serialize all updates, whether received from replication or locally generated.
-However, there is also a stream sequence number, which is the journal sequence number for locally generated transactions, and for replicated updates, the combination of a non-zero 4 bit tag (that is, with values 1 through 15) and the journal sequence number for the transaction on the system from which it was replicated.
+However, there is also a stream sequence number, which is the journal sequence number for locally generated transactions and for replicated updates - the combination of a non-zero 4-bit tag (that is, with values 1 through 15) and the journal sequence number for the transaction on the system from which it was replicated.
 These stream sequence numbers are propagated to downstream replicating secondary instances.

 Stream sequence numbers are 64-bit unsigned integers.